The Story of Adidon

-"The Story of Adidon" is a diss track by the American rapper Pusha T released amidst his and fellow GOOD Music label mate Kanye West's highly publicized feud with the Canadian rapper Drake.
+"The Story of Adidon" is a diss track by the American rapper Pusha T released amidst his and fellow GOOD Music label mate Ye's highly publicized feud with the Canadian rapper Drake.
 It was released on May 29, 2018, on SoundCloud, as a response to Drake's "Duppy Freestyle".

 "The Story of Adidon" reuses the instrumental from Jay-Z's "The Story of O.J.", which was produced by No I.D. and samples "Four Women" by Nina Simone.
 In "The Story of Adidon", Pusha T revealed the existence of Drake's son, Adonis; he accuses Drake of hiding his son from the public while exploiting black culture for commercial gain.
 The cover art features a 2007 image of Drake in blackface.

 "The Story of Adidon" received acclaim from critics, who praised Pusha T's lyricism and fearlessness.
 Several publications named it one of the best songs of 2018, and it is regarded as one of the greatest diss tracks of all time.
 Drake confirmed his fatherhood on the album Scorpion in June 2018.
 He did not respond to "The Story of Adidon" and conceded that he lost his feud with Pusha T in 2019.